A list compiled by an insurance company specializing in dog liability includes these 10 breeds as the most dangerous:

 It is important to understand that if your dog bites someone who is on your property, you can be held liable.
 While dog bite settlements vary by case, you can be held responsible for medical bills, lost wages, and even pain and suffering.
 Even if your dog has not been legally labeled as dangerous, you are liable if it bites a human.

 Responsible ownership is the key in preventing the majority of dog bites.
 Through proper training and supervision, you can help to reduce the risk of injury or death caused by your beloved pet.
 While some dog bites are not preventable, many are.
 It is up to you to understand your dog, its behavior, and its propensity for biting.

 If you or someone you know has been attacked by dog, no matter the breed, contact the office of Auger & Auger today.
-Our attorneys are experts in personal injury and dog bite law and can get you the compensation you deserve.
+Our animal attack attorneys are experts in personal injury and dog bite law and can get you the compensation you deserve.
 Contact us now!